 Applied Materials (AMAT) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of chipmaking equipment had gained 7.55% over the past month.
-This has outpaced the Computer and Technology sector's gain of 7.13% and the S&P 500's gain of 3.82% in that time.
+Coming into today, shares of the maker of chipmaking equipment had gained 0.25% in the past month.
+In that same time, the Computer and Technology sector gained 4.11%, while the S&P 500 gained 3.25%.

-Investors will be hoping for strength from AMAT as it approaches its next earnings release.
-The company is expected to report EPS of $1.17, up 46.25% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.60 billion, up 22.65% from the year-ago period.
+Wall Street will be looking for positivity from AMAT as it approaches its next earnings report date.
+In that report, analysts expect AMAT to post earnings of $1.17 per share.
+This would mark year-over-year growth of 46.25%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.60 billion, up 22.65% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for AMAT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for AMAT.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.2% higher.
-AMAT is holding a Zacks Rank of #3 (Hold) right now.
+AMAT is currently a Zacks Rank #3 (Hold).

-Investors should also note AMAT's current valuation metrics, including its Forward P/E ratio of 15.27.
-For comparison, its industry has an average Forward P/E of 17.16, which means AMAT is trading at a discount to the group.
+Valuation is also important, so investors should note that AMAT has a Forward P/E ratio of 14.6 right now.
+Its industry sports an average Forward P/E of 15.87, so we one might conclude that AMAT is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.